pretix/pretix-docs/docs/topics/vouchers.md

 ## How To

- - voucher codes must be at least 5 characters long

-The settings page for vouchers are located at [Your Event] → "Vouchers".
+The settings page for vouchers is located at [Your Event] → "Vouchers".
 It gives you an overview of all vouchers that have already been created as well as options to search and filter vouchers.

 As described in the introduction, vouchers have several useful applications.
 Those applications will be explained in the following subsections.

+### Offering a limited discount

+This subsection explains how to create a voucher code for a limited time discount to attract more customers to your shop.

+Clicking the :btn-icon:fontawesome-solid-plus: Create a new voucher: button takes you to a dialog for creating a single new voucher code.
+The voucher code has already been filled out automatically, but you can change it and provide your own as long as it is at least five characters in length.
+Since this code is supposed to be able to be used more than once, set "Maximum usages" to 9999999.
+Set the "Valid until" option to the end of the limited time offer, for example the end of the following day.
+Set "Price effect" to "Reduce product price by (%)" and set "Voucher value" to "10" for a 10% discount upon use of the voucher.
+You can use the "Maximum discount budget" to limit the usage of the voucher to a certain amount of money.
+Another option of limiting potential losses in case of unexpectedly high usage of the voucher is setting a lower number of "Maximum usages".
+Uncheck the box next to "Show hidden products that match this voucher" and click :btn:Save:.

 ### Exclusive product availability

-This subsection explains how to make a product only available to a select group of invited guests.
+This subsection explains how to use vouchers to make a product only available to a select group of invited guests.
 This option is appropriate for cases in which you know the group of people beforehand and have a full list of their email addresses, e.g. members of a club, speakers at a conference, or VIPs who get an invitation.

 First, create or edit the admission product for which you want to restrict availability.